kennanmell/Handoff/README.md

 Go to the following webpage and select Mac/Linux/Windows and Android, then follow the instructions to download Node/Watchman/ReactNative http://facebook.github.io/react-native/docs/getting-started.html

+Make sure that you install Android 7.0, despite it not being the latest release.
+Not being on 7.0 creates many issues.

 --For Mac:

 Note: It is possible that installing node will cause an error with user permissions when trying to install the sandbox.
 The only time we experienced this bug, the following two commands (after "brew install node" partially fails) solved the issue: